wesleyarchbell/ai-agent-art-forge/CONTRIBUTING.md

-# CDP Agentkit Contributing Guide
+# CDP AgentKit Contributing Guide

-Thank you for your interest in contributing to CDP Agentkit!
+Thank you for your interest in contributing to CDP AgentKit!
 We welcome all contributions, no matter how big or small.
 Some of the ways you can contribute include:
 - Adding new actions to the core package
 - Creating new AI framework extensions
 - Adding tests and improving documentation